cbefus/Eynnyd/docs/source/guide/tutorials/decorators.rst

         def load_session_onto_request(self, request):
             request.session = None
-            if "auth" not in request.headers:
+            if "AUTH" not in request.headers:
                 return request

             if not request.headers["auth"]: